 Course credits for these Santiago Canyon College courses are transferable to the UC and CSU systems.

-Academic offerings will expand in the future to include Field Archaeology and Native American Studies.
+Academic offerings will expand in the future to include an Archaeological Field School, Museology and Native American Studies.

 Students interested in a major of Anthropology and an associate of arts degree will need to take Anthropology #100, #101, #103, #104 and 6 units of recommended elective classes.